charon25/Chplot/README.md

 Where all the additional parameters are documented in the [CLI options](#cli-options) section.
 Note that there can be no expression, as data can come from other sources.

+A lot of examples are given in the [Examples](#graph-and-computations-examples) section.

 #### Important note

 You need to surround any expression with double quotes (`"`) if it contains a space (` `).
 Furthermore, due to the working of the `argparse` Python module and the majority of shells, you may have to surround any expression with double quotes (`"`) if it contains a caret (`^`).
 Finally, if it starts with a dash (`-`) you may also need to add a space (` `) or a `0` before it.